Skip to content

 Example

-If I want to extract all links from a list of elements and export them to a file for use, I can proceed as follows:
+If you want to extract all links from a list of elements and export them to a file for use, you can proceed as follows:

-Here, I want to extract the links from the elements in the Discover gifts for every occasion section.
+Here, you want to extract the links from the elements in the Discover gifts for every occasion section.

 Attributes

-To extract all the links, I could create multiple Attribute value nodes to retrieve the values of the href attribute for each element corresponding to the link it contains.
+To extract all the links, you can create multiple Attribute value nodes to retrieve the href attribute values for each corresponding element.

 Attributes

-However, this approach is not efficient when there are many elements, as I would need to create multiple Attribute value nodes.
-To extract links from any number of elements, I can follow these steps:
+However, this approach is not efficient when there are many elements, as you would need to create multiple Attribute value nodes.
+To extract links from any number of elements, you can follow these steps:

 First, obtain the common selector for these elements.
-Here, I have obtained the selector [data-appears-component-name="Homepage_Vesta_ApiSpec_ContentfulSearchBubbles"] a, and when I check, moving to the element corresponding to the selector at the third position shows in Chrome DevTools that it is the third item in a list of six elements with the same selector.
+You have identified the selector [data-appears-component-name="Homepage_Vesta_ApiSpec_ContentfulSearchBubbles"] a, and when you check, moving to the element corresponding to the selector at the third position shows in Chrome DevTools that it is the third item in a list of six elements with the same selector.

 Attributes